facelessuser/PyMdown/examples/example.md

 title: This title will be overridden by YAML

 !!! hint "Extensions Used in this Document"
     This is mainly to visually inspect markdown output offered by PyMdown.
 This isn't a real test.
+Here are the enabled extensions:

     - markdown.extensions.extra
     - markdown.extensions.toc